Skip to product information

 Shipping calculated at checkout.

-> This item is no longer in the catalogue, see the available documents here <
+> This item is no longer in the catalog, see available documents here <

-In 1911, the future Nobel Prize winner for literature Henri Bergson became interested and reflected on the teaching of languages.
+In 1911, the future Nobel Prize winner for literature Henri Bergson became interested in and reflected on the teaching of languages.

 • Handwritten letter from Henri Bergson to an as yet unidentified recipient.